5 facts about the Pidekso Wonogiri reservoir inaugurated by President Joko Widodo - ExBulletin

 5 facts about the Pidekso Wonogiri reservoir inaugurated by President Joko Widodo

-KOMPAS.com – President Joko Widodo (Jokowi) inaugurate Pidekso Reservoir in the neighborhood Wonogiri Tuesday (12/28/2021).
+KOMPAS.com President Joko Widodo (Jokowi) inaugurated the Pidekso reservoir in the Wonogiri regency on Tuesday (12/28/2021).

 According to Jokowi, the construction of reservoirs is the key for Indonesia to achieve food security, independence and sovereignty.